-Stonehill’s Business Administration Department is among the six percent of business programs in the world to have earned accreditation from the Association to Advance Collegiate Schools of Business (AACSB), a distinction that signifies a high quality program and one that is valued by both employers and business graduate schools.
+Stonehill’s Business Administration Department is among the five percent of business programs in the world to have earned accreditation from the Association to Advance Collegiate Schools of Business (AACSB), a distinction that signifies a high quality program and one that is valued by both employers and business graduate schools.

-Our business programs give students the skills, knowledge and experience needed to launch a career in their chosen field along with a liberal arts foundation that signals to employers that they are a well-rounded and adaptable thinker.
+Our business degree programs give students the skills, knowledge and experience needed to launch a career in their chosen field along with a liberal arts foundation that signals to employers that they are a well-rounded and adaptable thinker.
 As our alumni have demonstrated repeatedly, it’s this combination of skills that helps pave the way to professional success.